 Provincial statutes providing for means tested public assistance contain provisions that outline in detail how eligibility for such public assistance is to be determined.
 These provisions include formulas for calculating the income of applicants.
 It will be of interest for many charities to know that several statutes exclude (in whole or in part) from an applicant's income donations received by him or her from a charity.
 The result is that the receipt by an applicant of assistance from a charity may not disqualify him or her from public assistance.
 See, for example, section 43 of the Ontario Disability Support Program Act, 1997 Regulation - General, O. Reg.
 222/98; section 54 of the Ontario Works Act, 1997 Regulation - General, O. Reg.
 134/98; section 50 of Ontario Regulation 298/01 (enacted under the Social Housing Reform Act, 2000, S.O.
 2000, c.
-27); section 13 of Ontario Regulation 366 (enacted under the Family Benefits Act, R.S.O.
-1990 c.
-F.2); and section 13 of the Old Age Security Act, R.S.C.
+27); and section 13 of the Old Age Security Act, R.S.C.
 1985, c.
 O-9.